rjgallego/bulltrader/README.md

 ![](./screenshots/register.gif)

 ### Dashboard Page
  The Dashboard is the home page for the currently signed-in user.
-It will display the list of stocks and their detailed currently owned by the user, the total value of the portfolio, remaining cash balance, and a summary chart outlining the percentage each stock takes up in the portfolio.
-The user has the option to sell each stock currently in their portfolio, or they can buy any new stock with their remaining balance.
+It will display the list of stocks currently owned by the user and their details, the total value of the portfolio, remaining cash balance, and a summary chart outlining the percentage each stock takes up in the portfolio.
+The user has the option to sell any stock currently in their portfolio, or they can buy any new stock with their remaining balance.

 ![](./screenshots/dashboard.gif)

 ### Stock Summary Page
-Each of the stock within the user's portfolio has it's own summary page, which displays more details about that specific stock, such as the current price, market cap, latest closing price, current exchange, etc. There is also a graph outlining the progression of the stock's price over the past six months.
+Each of the stocks within the user's portfolio has it's own summary page, which displays more details about that specific stock such as the current price, market cap, latest closing price, current exchange, etc. There is also a graph outlining the progression of the stock's price over the past six months.
 This page is meant to give the user more insight on the stocks they own, and may provide some insight to better manage the portfolio.

 ![](./screenshots/summary.gif)

 ## Tools + Technologies
 ### Front-End
 The front-end of this project is built in React using create-react-app.
 Most of the components are created using the react-bootstrap package, and styling is also done using responsive Bootstrap classes as well as CSS.
-Bootstrap also provides the validation for the Login and Sign-up forms to confirm valid values have been entered before submitting.
+Bootstrap also provides the validation for the Login and Register forms to confirm valid values have been entered before submitting.

-The charts on the Dashboard and Stock Summary pages are created using Google Charts for react (react-google-charts), and available to provide a visual display of the data from the back-end.
+The charts on the Dashboard and Stock Summary pages are created using Google Charts for react (react-google-charts), and are used to provide a visual display of the stock data from the back-end.

 Additional Resources:
 - React-bootstrap: https://react-bootstrap.github.io/